 Is My Work/Life Balance Acceptable?

 Oh yes, I am balanced.
-I am now getting bored of being at home in the first two days of the week, and I was thinking of getting myself busy with a part-time course or maybe another job.
+I am now bored of being at home for the first two days of the week, and I was thinking of getting myself busy with a part-time course or maybe another job.
 I still have more time to spend with my daughter and help her with homework and stuff.
 Perhaps I shouldn’t complain because it’s great that I still have time to relax and blog.

 I hope you have enjoyed this reflection.
 I know I have.
-It has been a very fulfilled six months.
+It has been a very fulfilling six months.
 I hope it continues like this and maybe some new changes for my following reflection.